 Mike Schultz, President of RAIN Group, says, “Cold Calling Works: You Just Do It Wrong.”
 This statement is true in the case of B2B sales representatives.
 Since they are focused on closing deals, they do not have the time or skills to cold call, qualify leads, and set appointments with decision-makers or influencers.
 A B2B enterprise should look into appointment setting firms.
 Bringing on an outside firm will save your sales team valuable time.
 Their sales team should be focused on converting the leads generated by the Business Development Representatives of managed appointment setting companies.

 These experienced appointment setters have a talent for booking appointments faster.
-Six skills they acquire over time are explained below.

 1. Anticipating the Course of Conversation